Sunday, 22 May 2011

 Fourth Sunday after Pascha

 The fourth Sunday after Pascha is of semidouble rite.
-The Gospel pericopes are from the sixteenth chapter of St. John where the LORD talks of His ascending to Heaven the coming of the Paraclete.
-The Epistle at Mass and the first nocturn lessons, this year, are from the Epistle of St. James containing the beautiful passage "Omne datum optimum, et omne donum perfectum desursum est, descendens a Patre luminum, apud quem non est transmutatio, nec vicissitudinis obumbratio."
+The Gospel pericopes are from the sixteenth chapter of St. John where the LORD talks of His ascending to Heaven and the coming of the Paraclete.
+The Epistle at Mass and the first nocturn lessons, this year, are from the Epistle of St. James.
+The Epistle begins with the beautiful passage "Omne datum optimum, et omne donum perfectum desursum est, descendens a Patre luminum, apud quem non est transmutatio, nec vicissitudinis obumbratio."
 Every good gift and every perfect gift is from above, and cometh down from the Father of lights, with whom there is no variableness, neither shadow of turning.

-At the Hours the hymns have the Paschaltide Doxology, the psalms are sung under an antiphon consisting of a triple Alleluia.
+At the Hours the hymns have the Paschaltide Doxology, the psalms are sung under a single antiphon consisting of a triple Alleluia.
 At Prime the Dominical psalms are sung (Pss.
-117, 118i & 118ii), the Dominical preces are omitted due to the occurring double feast.
+117, 118i & 118ii), as are the Dominical preces.

 Mass is sung after Terce.
-The Gloria is sung, the second collect is of St. Athanasius, the third collect is omitted.
-The Credo is sung, the preface is of Paschaltide.
+The Gloria is sung, the second collect is Concede nos, the third collect Ecclesiae.
+The Creed is sung and the preface is of Paschaltide.

 Art: Jerome Nadal